leonardpahlke/carbonaut/README.md

 ---

 Extend Equinix provider to support paging in resource & project discovery.
 Paging information is provided in the "Meta" information which right now is not parsed and processed.

+---

+The energy mix data could be cached across resources.
+It's likely that multiple resources are deployed in the same region - its therefore not needed to query data by resource.